 The next big step is preparing for your visa interview.
 If you have not already made an appointment, you need to make one soon.
 Be prepared for a long wait during busy travel months.
-You can also check estimated wait times for a visa interview appointment in different cities here: http://travel.state.gov/visa/temp/wait/wait_4638.html
+You can also check estimated wait times for a visa interview appointment in different cities at the following link: http://travel.state.gov/visa/temp/wait/wait_4638.html

-Visit your country embassy’s website for specific information and required materials to apply for your nonimmigrant student visa and set your visa interview appointment.
-A list of embassies, consulates and diplomatic missions can be found at http://www.usembassy.gov/ .
+Please see your country embassy’s website for specific information and required materials to apply for your nonimmigrant student visa and to make your your visa interview appointment.
+A list of embassies, consulates and diplomatic missions can be found at http://www.usembassy.gov .

 The following is a list of common requirements as a guide - this is NOT an official list.
-Always follow the requirements listed on your country’s embassy’s website for up-to-date and accurate information.
+Always follow the requirements listed on your country’s embassy website for up-to-date and accurate information.

 Please note that your visa cannot be issued more than 120 days before the program start date listed on your I-20.
 In addition, you may not enter the USA more than 30 days before this program state date, so make your travels plans accordingly.